Home Tags Eugenics

 Officials overseeing a $10 million fund set up to compensate victims of North Carolina's forced sterilization program say about 180 people have qualified so far to receive payments.

+Nearly 800 people thought to be victims of North Carolina's sterilization program have submitted forms to claim compensation from the state.
 The Office for Justice of Sterilization Victims says as of July 17, it has received 780 forms from potential eugenics board victims.
 They had until June 30 to submit a claim to be considered for compensation.